A user's guide to the topological Tverberg conjecture: Introduction

-This is generalized by \emph{Tverberg theorem} stating that {\it for each integers integers $r,d>1$ any $(d+1)(r-1)+1$ points in $\R^d$ can be decomposed into $r$ groups such that all the $r$ convex hulls of the groups have a common point.} Clearly, any $(d+1)(r-1)$ points in general position in $\R^d$ (or vertices of a $d$-simplex taken with multiplicity $r-1$) do not satisfy this property.
-So if one is bothered by remembering the number $(d+1)(r-1)+1$ from the Tverberg theorem, one can remember that this is the minimal number such that general position and calculation of the dimension of the intersection do not produce a counterexample.
+Clearly, every $(d+1)(r-1)$ points in general position in $\R^d$ (or vertices of a $d$-dimensional simplex taken with multiplicity $r-1$) do not satisfy this property.
+So if one is bothered by remembering the number $(d+1)(r-1)+1$ in the Tverberg theorem, one can remember that this is the minimal number such that general position and calculation of the dimension of the intersection do not produce a counterexample.

+(d) The linear version of \emph{$r$-fold van Kampen-Flores conjecture} asserts that {\it for every integers $k,r>0$ from any $(r-1)(kr+2)+1$ points in $\R^{kr}$ one can choose $r$ pairwise disjoint $(k(r-1)+1)$-tuples all the $r$ convex hulls of the tuples have a common point.}